Toilet plume

-Possible effects on disease transmission
+Effects on disease transmission

-There is indirect evidence that toilet aerosol can be a vector for diseases that involve acute gastroenteritis with the shedding of large numbers of pathogens through feces and vomit, with normal use of a toilet unlikely to be a major health risk.
-For example, some epidemiological studies indicate transmission of norovirus in passenger airplanes and ships, and SARS coronavirus through a contaminated building sewage system, via contaminated toilets rather than other routes.
-The feces and vomit of infected people can contain high concentrations of pathogens, many of which are known to survive on surfaces for weeks or months, and toilets may continue to produce contaminated toilet plumes over multiple successive flushes.
+There is evidence that toilet aerosols generated by flushing can be a vector for diseases that involve acute gastroenteritis with the shedding of large numbers of pathogens through feces and vomit.
+For example, some epidemiological studies demonstrate transmission of norovirus in passenger airplanes and ships, and SARS coronavirus through a contaminated building sewage system, from flushing contaminated toilets, aerosolizing pathogens rather than other routes.
+The feces and vomit of infected people can contain high concentrations of viruses & bacteria many of which are known to survive on surfaces for days, weeks or even months.
+Toilets are scientifically proven to continue to produce contaminated toilet plumes over multiple successive flushes as indicated in the above video.
 Some other pathogens speculatively identified as being of potential concern for these reasons include gram-positive MRSA, Mycobacterium tuberculosis, and the pandemic H1N1/09 virus commonly known as "swine flu".